 2D vs. 3D

-If you decide to incorporate projection mapping, you will be replacing a lot of the physical props and décor that you previously had at your event with images.
+If you decide to incorporate projection mapping in events, you could find that you don’t require as many physical props and décor that you might previously have planned for.
 This could reduce the costs of storage, transportation, setup and ultimately, the cost of the props themselves.
-This could allow more space in the budget for the projection mapping replacements.

 If you’ve traditionally used gobos in your events, using a projected logo can actually be a cost-effective alternative.
 Keep these ideas in mind, because it allows more space in the budget for projection elements.